Ama in Ayurveda - Ama Dosha Causes, Signs, Symptoms and Treatment

 - It is sticky in nature and results in laziness and lethargy to a huge extent.

-Signs and Symptoms of Ama in the Body
+Ama Signs and Symptoms

 - Obstruction: Obstruction or sotorodha occurs in various channels of the body.
 This includes intestines, gastro-intestinal tract, respiratory tract, urino genital tract, fallopian tubes and blood vessels.